Instruments Master Data

 Example:

-These instrument groups are called up when you configure your tests.
+These instrument groups are referenced when you configure your tests.

 You can create as many instrument groups as you need.